monsotal/PythonExercises/README.md

-Python exercises
+#Python exercises
+---

-Each folder consists of
+Each folder consists of:

-1.Quesiton file
+1. Quesiton file
-2.Solution file
+2. Solution file